abrar2030/PayNext/web-frontend/README.md

-# FinTech Payment Frontend
+# PayNext Frontend

-This is the frontend for the FinTech Payment Solution (PayNext).
-It is built using React and provides a user interface for users to manage payments, view their profiles, and access dashboards.
+The frontend of PayNext is built using React and provides a user interface for users to manage payments, view their profiles, and access dashboards.

 ## Getting Started